JohnBinford/AppleWood-Pointe/readme.md

 - Verbiage next to each folder indicates the most recent activity for that folder.
 ### Use the email list to create email threads for general discussions.

-## To keep our emails more private, please email johnathan.binford@gmail.com for a copy!
 * * *
 ##  Suggestions for your own submissions and optional information for your personal profile.
 #### At least!
 Pictures and descriptive information about tools you might donate.